ropensci/treebase/inst/doc/treebase/treebase_github.md

 growing far faster than the average number.[fig:2]

-The promise of this exponential growth in the sizes of available phylogenies, with some trees representing

-    Error in eval(expr, envir, enclos) : object 'taxa' not found

-taxa motivates the more and more ambitious inference methods being developed which require large trees to have adequate signal [@Boettiger2012, @FitzJohn2009, @Beaulieu2012].
+The promise of this exponential growth in the sizes of available phylogenies, with some trees representing 2,957 taxa motivates the more and more ambitious inference methods being developed which require large trees to have adequate signal (Boettiger, Coop, and Ralph 2012).
 It will be interesting to see how long into the future this trend is maintained.
 These visualizations help identify research trends and can also help identify potential data sets for analyses.
 In this next section we highlight a few ways in which programmatic access can be leveraged for various research objectives.

 Reproducible research
 =====================

-Reproducible research has become a topic of increasing concern in recent years [@Schwab2000, @Gentleman2004, @Peng2011b].\
+Reproducible research has become a topic of increasing concern in recent years (Schwab, Karrenbach, and Claerbout 2000, , ).\
-Access to data and executable scripts that reproduce the results presented are two central elements of this process which are addressed by the `treebase` package.
+access to data and executable scripts that reproduce the results presented are two central elements of this process which are addressed by the `treebase` package.

-For example, you may like to know whether the shifts in speciation rate identified by Derryberry et al. generated using methods in the R package `laser` [@Rabosky2006b] differ from those using the newer methods presented in @Stadler2011, which can include models of shifts not available in the earlier package.
+For example, you may like to know whether the shifts in speciation rate identified by Derryberry et al. generated using methods in the R package `laser` (Rabosky 2006) differ from those using the newer methods presented in Stadler (2011b), which can include models of shifts not available in the earlier package.
 The `treebase` package can help us both verify the results presented and test the data against the newer method with little additional effort.